-Adolfo (Ad) A. Muniz is a professor of archaeology and anthropology at California State San Marcos and the Collections Manager at the San Diego Archaeological Center.
+Adolfo (Ad) A. Muniz is a retired professor of archaeology and anthropology at California State San Marcos and former Collections Manager at the San Diego Archaeological Center.

 A PhD from UC San Diego, Muniz has had a career as a field archaeologist working in California, the American Southwest, Southern Jordan, and India.
 He has been working in the Faynan district of southern Jordan since 1997 and has excavated sites ranging from the Neolithic, Bronze Age and the Iron Age periods.
 His recent projects involves working as an ethnographer with the bronze casters of Tamil Nadu, Southern India and as a faunal analyst on the Iron Age animal bone assemblage from Khirbat en-Nahas, southern Jordan.
 In his most recent project, he collaborated with peers to source sandstone cobbles from Southern California to investigate human decision making.